 Dividing Assets & Debts During Divorce

-During the divorce process, couples must make decisions about how to divide property, assets, and debts.
+During the divorce process, couples must make decisions about how to divide real estate, general property, assets and debts.
 Idaho community property laws require that the property awarded to each spouse must be substantially equal.
 At Derek A. Pica, PLLC, our family law attorney in Boise has handled complex property cases for our clients since 1992.